dragoonDorise/pegasus-android-metadata/README.md

 Just follow the steps, it should be pretty straightforward if you are finding any trouble just open an [issue](https://github.com/dragoonDorise/pegasus-android-metadata/issues)

-## Step 0 - Enable APK installation
+## Step 0 - Enable APK installation and preparations

 First you'll need to enable installing APK packages, which can be done in your Android device on Settings → Security → Unknown Sources, turned on.
 You need this to install Pegasus, since it's not available on the Google App Store

+Open RetroArch on your Handheld, if you don't have it installed just download it from the Google Play Store, go to "Load Content", then select "/storage" and you'll get a screen like this:

+    Parent Directory
+    XXXX-XXXX
+    emulated
+    self

+Anotate the XXXX-XXXX number, it will be some random number like ECA-11EF

 ## Automatic installation.

-Download onto your handheld [Termux](https://f-droid.org/repo/com.termux_117.apk), we will use this apps for configuring our machine, download some Pegasus , some Themes and to scrap our roms from our handheld.
+Download onto your handheld [Termux](https://f-droid.org/repo/com.termux_117.apk) and install it, we will use this app for configuring your machine, download Pegasus and some Pegasus Themes.

+Open Termux on your handheld and copy paste this command, and follow the steps as you are asked

+    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/dragoonDorise/pegasus-android-metadata/main/setup.sh)"

 ## Manual installation.